llnl/RAJA/docs/sphinx/dev_guide/ci.rst

   * The `RAJA/.gitlab-ci.yml
     <https://github.com/LLNL/RAJA/tree/develop/.gitlab-ci.yml>`_ file is the
     top-level file for GitLab CI configuration.
-It defines variables used throughout the CI configuration such as GitHub project name and organization, service user account name, version information for RADIUSS Shared CI project we are using, and top-level information for triggering build-and-test sub-pipelines.
+It uses GitLab CI Components (requires GitLab 17.0+) from the RADIUSS Shared CI project.
+It defines variables used throughout the CI configuration such as GitHub project name and organization, service user account name, and includes components for machine-specific pipelines and utilities.
   * The `RAJA/.uberenv_config.json
     <https://github.com/LLNL/RAJA/tree/develop/.uberenv_config.json>`_ file
     defines information about Spack such as Spack version we are using, location of Spack packages, etc.
   * The `RAJA/.gitlab <https://github.com/LLNL/RAJA/tree/develop/.gitlab>`_
-    directory contains several files that connect RAJA GitLab pipelines to shared pipelines defined in the `RADIUSS Shared CI
-    <https://github.com/LLNL/radiuss-shared-ci>`_ project, as well as
-    RAJA-specific jobs and global job customizations that we use, such as job time limits, etc. These files are modified from templates provided by the RADIUSS Shared CI project.
+    directory contains RAJA-specific CI configuration files:

+    * ``.gitlab/custom-jobs.yml`` - Job templates for child pipelines, created
+      and customized by the project based on templates from RADIUSS Shared CI.
+    * ``.gitlab/custom-variables.yml`` - Machine-specific allocation variables
+      and build configurations, created and customized by the project based on templates from RADIUSS Shared CI.
   * In particular, `RAJA/.gitlab/jobs
     <https://github.com/LLNL/RAJA/tree/develop/.gitlab/jobs>`_ directory
     contains the files defining RAJA specific jobs per machine.
 This file is